Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 Prohibitions

 The only prohibitions which can be imposed by a SHPO are those which are necessary for the purpose of protecting the public from sexual harm from the defendant.
-These can, however, be wide ranging.
+These can be wide ranging.
 An order may, for example, prohibit someone from undertaking certain forms of employment.
 It may also prohibit the offender from engaging in particular activities on the internet.
 SHPOs may be used to limit and manage internet use by an offender, where it is considered proportionate and necessary to do so.
-The order may include both negative prohibitions and positive obligations.
+The order may include both negative prohibitions and positive obligations (see below).

-In R v Smith and Others [2011] EWCA Crim 1772 a case considering SOPOs rather than SHPOs but the general principles apply, the Court emphasised the need for the terms of an order to be specific to the exact requirements of the case.
-The Court quashed a number of existing blanket prohibitions which they replaced with more focused and balanced conditions, particularly in relation to computer use or internet access.
-The Court summed up its preferred approach saying, “In the early days, terms completely barring the defendant from possession of a computer or access to the internet were not uncommon.
-Latterly terms of that kind have been quashed as unnecessary and disproportionate”.
+In R v Smith and Others [2011] EWCA Crim 1772 the Court emphasised the need for the terms of an order to be specific to the exact requirements of the case.
+This was a case where SOPOs were being considered rather than SHPOs, but the principles are still applicable.
+The Court quashed a number of blanket prohibitions which they replaced with more focussed and balanced conditions, particularly in relation to computer use or internet access.
+The Court summed up its preferred approach by saying, "In the early days, terms completely barring the defendant from possession of a computer or access to the internet were not uncommon.
+Latterly terms of that kind have been quashed as unnecessary and disproportionate".

-The Court in Parsons also addressed developments in technology stating that changes in everyday living called for an adapted and targeted approach particularly in relation to risk management monitoring software, cloud storage and encryption software.
-Prohibitions have to be aimed at the deliberate installation of software other than that which is intrinsic to the operation of a device.
+The Court in Parsons also addressed developments in technology, stating that changes in everyday living called for an adapted and targeted approach, particularly in relation to risk management monitoring software, cloud storage and encryption software.
+Prohibitions have to be aimed at the deliberate installation of software rather than that which is intrinsic to the operation of a device.

-Below are some suggestive SHPO prohibitions.
-This list is non-exhaustive and the prohibitions ordered will depend on the nature of the case before the Court.
+Below are some suggested SHPO prohibitions.
+This list is non-exhaustive and the appropriate prohibitions to be requested will always depend on the nature of the case.

 - Using any device capable of accessing the internet unless: